zotlann/cs480Hewitt/PA7/README.md

 Configuration file? **Ever heard of .xml?
 We got plenty of those.**

 Draws planet orbit path?
-Option to go from actual data to scaled view?
+Option to go from actual data to scaled view? **By switching the config folder, you can do just that.**
 Proper rings on other planets?

-*Flat Earth though...* Let me show you this: `--flat `
+*Flat Earth though...*